NaderNasr/art/README.md

 To add headers to the Augmented Reality interface, which is not currently available with CommerceJS

-# Dependencies
+# Stack

+ - React JS
+ - Node JS
- - @chec/commerce.js
+ - Stripe
- - @material-ui/core
+ - ThreeJS
- - @react-three/fiber
+ - React Dom
- - @stripe/react-stripe-js
+ - React Three Fiber
- - react-dom
+ - Commerce.js
- - three
+ - Material UI

 #